pathwaycom/llm-app/examples/pipelines/demo-document-indexing/README.md

 ## Adding Files to Index

 To test index updates, simply add more files to the `files-for-indexing` folder if the local data source is used.
+If you are using Google Drive, simply upload your files in the folder configured in the `sources_configuration.yaml` file.

 Then you can use the similarity search and stats endpoints, provided below.